viveksahu26/stree/README.md

-# tree
+# stree

-tree is tool which convert json structure into directory structure.
-It's simialr to `tree` command in linux.
+stree is tool which convert json structure into  directory tree or file tree.
+It's similar to `tree` command in linux.
 For example:

 ```bash